passwordless-id/webauthn/docs/index.md

 npm install @passwordless-id/webauthn
 ```

 The base package contains both client and server side modules.
-You can import the `client` submodule or the `server` depending on your need.
+You can import the `client` submodule or the `server` depending on your needs.

 ```js
 import {client} from '@passwordless-id/webauthn'